Public interest disclosure and corrupt conduct

 Disclosures can also be made externally to:

-- the Crime and Misconduct Commission if it concerns official misconduct
+- the Crime and Corruption Commission if it concerns corrupt conduct

 We encourage any person who considers that they have witnessed wrongdoing to come forward and make a disclosure.
 We aspire to an organisational climate where members of the public and staff feel confident and comfortable about making a disclosure of wrongdoing.